-This 2-hour training by Prof. Amanda Salis will give you a high-level overview of how to confidently undertake a systematic literature review.
-Amanda has produced 14 systematic literature reviews, with 11 of these being published to date.
+This 4.5-hour training by Prof. Amanda Salis will give you a step-by-step overview of how to confidently undertake a systematic literature review.
+Amanda has has had 13 systematic literature reviews published to date.

 If you’re commencing research in a particular field, then reading systematic literature reviews in that field – or doing one yourself if there aren’t any of relevance – is one of the best ways to identify the most pressing gaps in current knowledge in that field.
 This helps to ensure that any subsequent efforts you or others undertake in that field of research will be more likely to have high impact.